Have You Had a Concussion or Traumatic Brain Injury?

 As part of an interdisciplinary approach, neuro-optometric rehabilitation therapy targets the underlying cause of the symptoms listed above.

-If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Chang and Dr. Hutchins for a comprehensive eye exam and neuro-optometric solutions.
+If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Chang and Dr. Clark for a comprehensive eye exam and neuro-optometric solutions.

 We’re Currently Enrolling New Patients!